Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: INTRODUCTION

-About a year ago, ~\citet{Fabio25} applied the {\tt PySR} symbolic regression algorithm to SDSS DR17 data to derive an analytical expression which was used to separate stars, galaxies, and quasars.
-A genetic algorithm was also used to optimize the hyperparameters.
-The resulting combination achieved a Cohen Kappa value of 0.81.
-We extend the analysis in ~\citet{Fabio25} and consider four complementary SR approaches to the same problem of star/galaxy/quasar classification on the same SDSS DR17 data, under a unified, 5-fold stratified cross-validation protocol.
-By restricting the input space to the spectroscopic redshift ($z$), we isolate and evaluate the capacity of each method to discover compact redshift-centric decision functions.
-Our analysis focuses not only on classification metrics such as Cohen’s Kappa and Balanced Accuracy—where we achieve results exceeding 0.89 and 92\%, respectively—but also on the parametric stability of the optimized decision thresholds ($t_1$ and $t_2$).
-This comprehensive evaluation provides a rigorous assessment of the utility of symbolic regression as a transparent and reliable tool for automated astronomical discovery.
+We extend the analysis in ~\citet{Fabio25} and consider four complementary SR approaches to the same problem of star/galaxy/quasar classification on the same SDSS DR17 data, under a unified \rthis{80,000-sample} 5-fold stratified cross-validation protocol \rthis{and a subsequent 10,000-sample unseen hold-out test phase.
+Since ~\citet{Fabio25} had found that the spectroscopic redshift ($z$) is the best discriminator}, we first restrict the input space by considering only $z$. \rthis{In the Appendix we consider the full photometric features.} We then isolate and evaluate the capacity of each method to discover compact redshift-centric decision functions.
+Our analysis focuses not only on classification metrics such as Cohen’s Kappa and Balanced Accuracy-where we achieve \rthis{hold-out test results exceeding 0.88 and 91\%}, respectively-but also on the parametric stability of the optimized decision thresholds ($t_1$ and $t_2$).

 This manuscript is structured as follows.
 The dataset is described in Sect.~\ref{sec:dataset}.
 The methodology is described in Sect.~\ref{sec:method}, results in Sect.~\ref{sec:results}, and we conclude in Sect.~\ref{sec:conclusions}.